Kaiser-class battleship: World War I

+The five battleships took part in a series of sweeps into the North Sea that failed to locate British forces through 1915, by which time Ingenohl had been replaced by Admiral Hugo von Pohl.
+They also supported mine-laying operations in the North Sea and periodically rotated through the Baltic for periods of training.
+These operations continued into early 1916, when Pohl was in turn replaced by Vizeadmiral Reinhard Scheer, who preferred a more aggressive strategy for the fleet's operations.
+Bombardments of the British coast resumed in April 1916, when I Scouting Group bombarded Yarmouth and Lowestoft; the five Kaiser-class ships again sailed in support.
+When the entire Grand Fleet sortied in response to the raid, Scheer took the fleet back to port to avoid a confrontation with the numerically superior British fleet.

 Battle of Jutland

 Four of the ships participated in the fleet sortie that resulted in the battle of Jutland on 31 May–1 June 1916.
 The operation was a repeat of earlier plans that intended to draw out a portion of the Grand Fleet and destroy it.
 Kaiser, Kaiserin, Prinzregent Luitpold, and Friedrich der Grosse, Scheer's flagship, made up VI Division of III Battle Squadron.
 III Battle Squadron was the first of three battleship units; however, the König-class battleships of V Division, III Battle Squadron were the vanguard of the fleet.
 Directly astern of the Kaiser-class ships were the Helgoland and Nassau-class battleships of I Battle Squadron; in the rear guard were the elderly pre-dreadnoughts of II Battle Squadron.